Thinking that thinking is troublesome, is troublesome

 However, the results of not thinking are also troublesome, unavoidably troublesome.
 Whatever else we think and work for in our lives, we will lose all of that at the time of death.

-Thinking deeply to discover a sublime purpose of life infuses our life even in this world with meaning and fulfillment.
+Thinking deeply to discover a sublime purpose infuses our life even in this world with meaning and fulfillment.
 Living as if life has a higher non-material purpose benefits us even in this life, leave alone in the next.
 For discovering such purpose, Gita wisdom stands ready as a time-tested guidebook.

 Think it over: